 Accunia seeks to promote environmental and social characteristics in its Direct Investments and Indirect Investments by adhering to the standards and restrictions set out in Accunia’s own ESG policy.
 Accunia uses all information available to assess the investments relative to the ESG policy including but not limited to: offering documents and prospectuses, company webpages, public registrars and regulator websites, and third party data providers vetted by Accunia.

 Exhibit 2: Overview of Accunia’s products in relation to Accunia’s ESG policy and investment type

 Accunia does not invest in companies or entities generating most of their income from:

 a) thermal coal mining or the generation of electricity using coal;

-For Indirect Investments where external managers make the final investment decision, Accunia’s analysis is based on the ESG approach of that manager.
-The ESG analysis relies of the six ESG factors outlined in Exhibit 3.
+For Indirect Investments where external managers make the direct investment decision, Accunia’s analysis is based on the ESG approach of that manager.
+The ESG analysis relies of the six ESG factors outlined in Exhibit 5.
 Upon analysing the six factors, we decide whether each manager can make our ESG white list or not.
 Accunia only invests in managers on our white list.

 The ESG Committee meets at least quarterly to discuss ESG investment issues, update business procedures, and make recommendations to the board to change the ESG policy from time to time.